alamshoaib134/emoji-gravity/README.md

 - Click on the canvas to generate random emojis.
 - Emojis bounce off the edges of the canvas and each other.
 - A clear button to remove all emojis from the screen.
+- Toggle gravity on and off.
+- Toggle sound effects on and off.
+- Toggle solid partition on and off.
+- Adjustable emoji size with an option for random sizes.
+- Smooth transitions for the graph displaying emoji counts over time.
+- Grid lines, axis labels, and data points on the graph for better readability.

 ## Getting Started